I wanted to use this blog post to answer a question that I've been asked several times over the past few weeks.

 Most of the people who flip houses and buy investment properties use something called the 70% Rule – perhaps you've heard of it.

-This is a simple mathematical equation that takes the anticipated value of a property (i.e. – ARV or After Repair Value), times seventy percent (0.70), minus ALL costs, which will give you the “maximum offer price” that you should consider for any given property.
+It's a simple mathematical equation where you take the anticipated value of a property (ARV or After Repair Value), multiply it by seventy percent (0.70), and subtract ALL costs along the way, which will give you your “maximum offer price” that you should consider for your subject property.

-There is always an element of uncertainty with any real estate deal, and 30% just isn't a big enough profit margin to make me comfortable.
+There is always an element of uncertainty with any real estate deal, and with all the wild cards that can come up in a real estate deal, 30% just isn't a big enough profit margin to make me comfortable.
 I want more.

-You see… a lot of the properties I buy are vacant lots, raw land, housing in lower-end neighborhoods, and as a general rule of thumb – these types of properties don't tend to sell quite as fast when they're listed at “full market value” (which btw, is an incredibly subjective number to begin with).
+You see… a lot of the properties I buy are vacant lots, raw land and housing in C-class neighborhoods.
+When a real estate recession hits, these types of properties don't tend to sell quite as fast when they're listed at “full market value” (which by the way, is an incredibly subjective number to begin with).

 - A ridiculously low price